 4 Stylish & Lab-Appropriate Outfits

 Go for a classic look with the no-fail combination of Chucks and faded jeans.
-A striped peplum top jazzes up the outfit, while a blue blazer (with rolled up cuffs) ties it all together.
-You’ll want to keep jewelry small — think little charm necklaces and stud earrings — and avoid wearing anything on your wrists to lower the chances of getting your accessories caught on lab equipment.
+A colorful striped t-shirt jazzes up the outfit, while a black blazer (with 3/4 sleeves) ties it all together.
+You’ll want to keep jewelry small — think stud earrings — and avoid wearing anything on your wrists to lower the chances of getting your accessories caught on lab equipment.

 If you’ve got a more rock-and-roll fashion sensibility, try a pair of edgy motorcycle or combat boots as your close-toed-shoe du jour.
 Leggings are a great option for lab because they’re so comfortable (if you’re staunchly anti-leggings, you could definitely swap in a pair of black jeans).
 Wear ’em with a long tunic that covers your bum and throw on a moto-style jacket.